CLIMATE ADAPTATION STRATEGIES FOR PACIFIC NORTHWEST FORESTS

 NNRG has developed a suite of resources for foresters and land managers to use in planning for the future of their forests.
 See below for video presentations, a guide, and other resources as part of this grant-funded project.

-For a look at our ongoing climate research projects for planting trials, snow monitoring, and longer stand rotations, please follow the buttons below.
+For a look at our ongoing climate research projects for planting trials, snow monitoring, and longer stand rotations, please click the links below.

 In Fall 2019 NNRG hosted three workshops on Climate Adaptation Strategies for Pacific Northwest Forests to help foresters and land managers make informed decisions about adapting their management practices to meet their goals and sustain forests into the future.
 The video recordings of these lectures with presentation slides included are available via the two links below, sorted by state.
 You can also download a PDF of the slides associated with each presentation by clicking “Download presentation (PDF)” below each video.